Close Menu

 Highlights

-Description : A vulnerability, which was classified as critical, has been found in code-projects Food Distributor Site 1.0.
-This issue affects some unknown processing of the file /admin/process_login.php.
-The manipulation of the argument username/password leads to sql injection.
-The attack may be initiated remotely.
+Description : A vulnerability was found in chshcms mccms 2.7.
+It has been declared as critical.
+This vulnerability affects the function restore_del of the file /sys/apps/controllers/admin/Backups.php.
+The manipulation of the argument dirs leads to path traversal.
+The attack can be initiated remotely.
 The exploit has been disclosed to the public and may be used.
+The vendor was contacted early about this disclosure but did not respond in any way.

 Visit the link for more details, such as CVSS details, affected products, timeline, and more…